-We miss our monkey at Casa Cayuco.
+We miss our monkey at Casa Cayuco Adventure Lodge.

 Each morning, the baby white-faced capuchin monkey would hop about the tree just off our cabin’s porch, foraging for berries growing among the branches.